wizwizdev/wizwizxui-timebot/README-fa.md

 <br>

-داخل فهرست پنل روی گزینه Network Access کلیک کنید سپس روی گزینه   ADD IP ADDRESS کلیک کنید در پنجره باز شده روی گزینه  Allow Access from Anywhere کلیک کنید و سپس روی Confirm کلیک کنید
+In the list of the panel, click on the Network Access option, then click on the ADD IP ADDRESS option, in the opened window, click on the Allow Access from Anywhere option, and then click on Confirm.

 <br>